The-Marcy-Lab-School-Assignments/7-0-0-assignment-kcp3000/README.md

 - [x] Each button should correspond to a different language (perhaps, "Spanish", "Haitian Creole", and "Portuguese").
 - [x] When a language button is clicked, the greeting above should be translated to the appropriate language.
 - [x] Above your greeting, there should be two buttons to change the font size.
-- [ ] When the buttons are clicked, the greeting size should grow or shrink accordingly.
+- [x] When the buttons are clicked, the greeting size should grow or shrink accordingly.
-Score: 5/6
+Score: 6/6

 **React Fundamentals**
 - [ ] Component names use PascalCase (`MyComponent` instead of `myComponent`)